History

 LASC Categories: GP, TLC

 Surveys economic, social, political, and intellectual development of global societies world civilizations and their inter relationship from 1500 to the present.
-[Applicable to the Global Studies Concentration.]
+Counts for Global/Thematic in the History major.

 Fall and Spring and every year.
 3 Credits